Skip to main content

 Educational information only, not legal advice.
 Oregon e-bike crash claims are fact-specific.
 This article explains general Oregon rules and common fault arguments, not a guaranteed result.

 If you were hit by a car while riding an e-bike in Oregon, the short answer is this: class can matter, but it usually does not decide the case by itself.
+This article is focused on the e-bike classification and bicycle-law issues that tend to arise after an Oregon e-bike accident, not every possible bike-versus-car fact pattern.

 What decides most injury claims is still the basic negligence picture: who had the right of way, where the rider was positioned, whether anyone violated a traffic rule, and whether that conduct actually helped cause the crash.
 Oregon also uses comparative fault, which means blame can be divided instead of assigned all or nothing.